NEWS: First-Time Buyer Repayments 20% Lower than Rent

 The Impact of Rising Mortgage Repayments

-Mortgage rates have spiked twice since 2022—the first was after the Autumn mini-budget and after the bank rate was increased to 5.25% in August 2023.
+Mortgage rates have spiked twice since 2022.
+The first was after the Autumn mini-budget and after the bank rate was increased to 5.25% in August 2023.

-These hikes have diminished buyers' purchasing power, reduced homeowners' disposable income, and significantly affected the housing market.
+These hikes diminished buyers' purchasing power, reduced homeowners' disposable income, and significantly affected the housing market.
 Sales dropped 23% over 2023, and house prices declined modestly.

 The low rates we saw in 2021 are increasingly a thing of the past as more households' fixed-rate deals come to an end.
 Similarly, many homeowners are downsizing, releasing equity, or relocating to help make ends meet.